 In case you need support installing or using the WUR AppStore you can contact the WUR Servicedesk IT either by telephone: +31 (0)317 488888 / mail: Servicedesk.IT AT wur.nl.
 You can also visit the Servicepoint IT, ground floor left of the Grand Café, in Forum (Building 102) on the WUR Campus.

 By default the Anaconda installer wants to install into the

-C:\Program Files\, because the Anaconda software can not deal with it while running.
+C:\Program Files\.
+The Anaconda software can not deal with whitespace characters in path names, while running.

 To prepare the Anaconda installation a folder needs to be created prior to the installation of Anaconda.
 Either create the folder